michaldanielewicz/InstagramBot/README.md

 ```bash
 python main.py -nu michal_danielewicz
 ```
-will find users not following me back with followers value each. :)
+will find users not following me back with followers value each.
-All results are saved to *.txt file in /logs.
+All results are saved to *.txt file in /logs sorted by followers amount.
+*unfollowers - people that followed you in the past but decided to unfollow you.
+To get it working properly you should have scanned your list with InstagramBot one time in the past.

 ## Features
 List of features ready and TODOs for a future development.